Lucy Porter: Career

 In May 2007, Porter became host of a The Guardian podcast, Many Questions and more recently The Heckle.
 In June 2007, Porter came second in a celebrity edition of The Weakest Link.
 Porter appeared in 2007 on ITV2's Comedy Cuts, a programme showcasing the best of the British stand-up comedy circuit.

 In 2008, she began work as a team captain on the BBC Radio 4 panel game Act Your Age.

-Lucy Porter has recorded her stand-up show The Good Life for a DVD release by independent label Go Faster Stripe, and appeared in the 2008 and 2009 series of Mock The Week.
+Porter has recorded her stand-up show The Good Life for a DVD release by independent label Go Faster Stripe, and appeared in the 2008 and 2009 series of Mock the Week.

 She was the warm-up act for Mitchell & Webb's television series screenings at the BBC TV Centre.

 In 2009, Porter took her show The Bare Necessities on a tour, playing 30 dates between February and June.

 In November 2009, Lucy appeared at LIVEstock 2009: Friends of the Earth's comedy and music event at the Hammersmith Apollo in support of the green campaign group's Food Chain Campaign for planet-friendly farming.
 The same month, Lucy appeared on Celebrity Mastermind, achieving a record-breaking score of 35 with Steve Martin as her specialist subject.

 Porter's marriage at the end of 2009 to her long-term partner, fellow comedian Justin Edwards, led to a substantial re-write of her successful 2009 Edinburgh Festival Fringe show Fool's Gold for her 2010 UK tour.
-In the original script, Lucy claimed she was unlikely to ever marry because of an "allergy to gold", meaning she would never be able to put on a wedding ring; on tour, she made a self-deprecating reference to the original material, given that she was then married.
+In the original script, Porter claimed she was unlikely ever to marry, because of an "allergy to gold", meaning she would never be able to put on a wedding ring; on tour, she made a self-deprecating reference to the original material, given that she was then married.